DeepWok/pynqcaht/labs/lab1.md

 3.3 Maximise the size of the `Width of Buffer Length Register` to 26 bits.
 3.4 Press ok to exit the wizard.

 4. Add the FIR filter: Vivado provides a wizard called the `FIR Compiler` which helps you to design your own filter.
-See <TODO: for more details>

 ![Add FIR Compiler Block](/images/fir_compiler.png)